xiaoyu12/Combat-ref/README.md

 ![pca_variation_aggr](https://github.com/user-attachments/assets/96b2a30e-7ece-4186-bffc-005d9f7e700b)
 ## Run the tests
-Run the simulation test with the following command, where batch_FC = 2, disp_FC = 4, and a total of 12 samples (3 for each batch and biological condition).
+Run the simulation test with the following command, where batch_FC = 2, disp_FC = 4, and a total of 12 samples (3 replicates for each batch and biological condition).
 You can change these parameters to compare batch effect correction results by Combat-ref and other methods.
+In this test, the batch fold change (batch_FC) represents the mean batch effects, i.e., the ratio of the mean of batch 2 over that of batch 1; the dispersion batch effect (disp_FC) is the ratio of the dispersion of batch 2 over that of batch 1.
+The larger the batch_FC and disp_FC values, the more difficult it is to correct the batch effects.
+In the simulations, we assume the fold changes of biological signals to be 2.4.
+Assuming two biological conditions and two batches, 12 samples mean 3 replicates for each batch and biological condition.
 ```
 Rscript simulations/sim_DEpipe.R 2 4 12
 ```

-To run the test for GFRN data, use the following script.
+To run the test for GFRN data, you can just use the following script.
 ```
 Rscript real_data_application/gfrn_application.R
 ```